 A student majoring in physics who wants to minor in biophysics cannot use the 3000-level and above courses for the Biophysics minor for their Physics Major requirements.

-**Note: the courses containing “NM” are versions whose math and use of prior physics knowledge has been adjusted - in terms of grading and assignments - for students who have taken fewer math and physics courses than physics majors (NM stands for non-majors).
+Note: "NM" stands for non-majors.
+The courses containing “NM” are versions whose math and use of prior physics knowledge has been adjusted (in terms of grading and assignments) for students who have taken fewer math and physics courses than physics majors.
 Both versions are meant to be content rich and conceptually challenging, still require quantitative modeling, and are offered simultaneous by the same instructor.
 Students with strong math backgrounds are encouraged to take the “majors” (xx51) version.
 Either one or the other version can count toward the minor, but not both.

-Take all of the courses in one of the following four course Physics lecture/lab sequences:
+Biophysics Minors must take all of the courses in one of the following four-course Physics lecture/lab sequences:

 or